palominolabs/gradle-git-clone-task/README.md

 #### Resetting the repo each time the task runs
 If you want to do the equivalent of a `git reset --hard`, set `reset` to `true`.

+#### HTTP Authentication
+HTTP authentication isn't supported because so far SSH auth has always been able to do the job.
+HTTP also lacks an obvious one-stop auth config solution like "just use ssh private keys".